bitsofcotton/p2/README.md

 # Tips on p2:
 catgp prediction has opposite predicts with some frequency threshold alike p0 have.

+# Tips on p1, p2:
+p1, p2 using makeProgramInvariant and revert... with the form randtools invariant.
+So it has a little difference on the description itself.
+Because of them, they has a little glitch on the prediction if there's no invariant nor multiple invariants on the original stream.

 # General Tips:
 The vector size to predict depends on the dimension the original functions have on infinite accuracy.
 This is because of P1 representation on the program on full rank input.
 So if there's creation or destruction or no concern or concern on the dimension that we have, catgp behaves as if calculation dimension is smaller than original function.